alexwlchan/alexwlchan.net/src/_posts/2017/2017-12-11-armed-police.md

 layout: post
 date: 2017-12-11 12:19:24 +0000
 title: Armed police officers don't make me feel safer
-content_warning: discussion of guns, police violence, and images of armed police.
 summary: Why guns make me jumpy, how armed police don't reassure me, and why you need to be careful about the images you use in tweets.
 ---

+**Content warning:** discussion of guns, police violence, and images of armed police.

 I live in the UK.
 We have fairly strict laws around owning guns, and you're unlikely to encounter a gun except on an army base or in a work of fiction.